rubyfu/RubyFu/en/module_0x3__network_kung_fu/network_traffic_analysis.md

 ## Capturing and building PCAP file

-Sometime we don't have the time or option to install external liberaries on our environment.
+Sometime we don't have the time or option to install external libraries on our environment.
 Let's work capture all packets on all interfaces then see how to build a [**pcap**](https://wiki.wireshark.org/Development/LibpcapFileFormat) file to write in it.

 ```ruby
 #!/usr/bin/env ruby